LMOS-IO/ALMoAPI/README.md

 pip install .[amd]
 ```

-Some optional dependencies can be installed via `pip install .[extras]` (required for text embeddings)
+Optional: Some dependencies can be installed via `pip install .[extras]` (required for text embeddings) and `pip install .[redis]` (required for redis auth provider) Optional

+### setup

+Generate a new config file run `python almoapi/main.py --export-config true --config-export-path "config.yml"`

+Enable an auth provider of your choice in the config file (defaults to simple)

+Add a new API key with `python almoapi/main.py --add-api-key true --key-permission admin`

 Run the API server with `python almoapi/main.py`

-if you want to generate a new config file run `python almoapi/main.py --export-config true --config-export-path "config.yml"`

 ## Features